benjiao/EuroPanelMaker/README.md

 Add as many components as necessary in each array.
 Some notes:

-- The rotation parameter on any component can be omitted for no rotation
-- The options for jack size is `"35mm"` (for 3.5mm) or `"14in"` (for 1/4 inch) - if omitted, then it will be 3.5mm
 - The label below parameter for a switch can be omitted for no label below the switch

 Finally, generate the panel.